 Lunches in Leeds are held in the Picture House in Leeds centre starting at 1.30.
 When these take place the Sheffield lunch is cancelled.

 Entrance is free and anybody can come along.
-We will have a collection as Outsiders is unfunded.

 ‘This matinée mini-ball is one of those events, with fun activities to get everyone mingling. ‘ Time Out